Mega Man: The Power Battle and The Power Fighters: Reception

 Neil Foster of Hardcore Gaming 101 praised The Power Battle for its graphics and two-player support but criticized its lack of depth and difficulty, noting that "once the correct fighting order has been figured out, the game becomes rather easy to clear with one or two credits."
+Foster spoke positively of The Power Fighters, believing it was more challenging and fleshed out than The Power Battle.
 Alex Navarro of GameSpot, in his review of Mega Man Anniversary Collection, felt that The Power Battle and The Power Fighters were both worth playing despite their simplistic gameplay and lack of replay value.
+Reviewing Anniversary Collection, Jonathan Metts of Nintendo World Report found The Power Battle to be too easy thanks to opponents' "atrocious" AI, but thought The Power Fighters was a significant improvement over its predecessor, if still rudimentary.
+In a retrospective of every Mega Man game for 1UP.com, Jeremy Parish dismissed The Power Battle as "a sort of brain-dead take on the fighting genre", but recommended playing The Power Fighters due to its overall improvements.